 Although non-surgical nose job treatment time is quick, Dr. Rival warns that these procedures still should be administered only by someone with the qualifications to understand the aesthetics and physical structure of the nose.
 “In today’s economy many people like the idea of a cheaper procedure, but in most cases an injectable rhinoplasty will last only for a year or less.
 When you factor in the cost of repeat procedures and the limited cosmetic correction possible, most patients find that the surgical approach is a better investment in themselves for the long term.”

 Dr. Rival performs a wide range of cosmetic and reconstructive procedures, focusing primarily on nose surgery in Toronto.
-Contact his office at (866) 229-3223 or request a consultation online to learn more.
+Contact his office at (866) 229-3223 or request a consultationrequest a consultation online to learn more.